Scaffolding Law

 Navigating NY Labor Law 240: What Injured Workers Should Know About the “Scaffold Law”

 Construction projects are ongoing throughout New York City, putting crews at risk of serious injuries should an accident occur.
 New York’s Labor Law 240, also known as the “Scaffold Law,” aims to protect construction workers from scaffolding-related accidents and injuries.
 What does this legislation entail, and how can you navigate Scaffold Law injury claims?
-The
+Cassisi

 Navigating NY Labor Law 240: What Injured Workers Should Know About the “Scaffold Law” Read More »